bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ### No standard all mighty package manager

 On Linux I had `aptitude`, `yum`, `portage` and `pacman` - all amazing at what they do.
-On OSX - `homebrew` is a decent option, but it's a far cry from the might and magic of the Linux package managers.
+On OS X - `homebrew` is a decent option, but it's a far cry from the might and magic of the Linux package managers.
 Still, `homebrew` is better than it's alternative, so beware!

 ### Ugly XML config files

-Here and there in OSX you have to write some appalling [XML config files](http://en.wikipedia.org/wiki/Property_list).
+Here and there in OS X you have to write some appalling [XML config files](http://en.wikipedia.org/wiki/Property_list).
 I thought I'd never see the likes of those again after I put Java development behind me :-)